firebase/firebaseui-web-react/README.md

 // Configure FirebaseUI.
 const uiConfig = {
-  // Popup signin flow rather than redirect flow.
+  // Redirect signin flow rather than popup flow.
-  signInFlow: 'popup',
+  signInFlow: 'redirect',
   // Redirect to /signedIn after sign in is successful.
 Alternatively you can provide a callbacks.signInSuccess function.
   signInSuccessUrl: '/signedIn',
   // We will display Google and Facebook as auth providers.